tailam167/My_First_Vaadin_App/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.
+Pre-condition for running project:
+1. Install Oracle Database & SQLDeveloper to config database
+	+ Run script demo_db.sql for importing data into table "PRODUCT" in database
+	+ Commit statement to save data from demo_db.sql file
+2. Install Maven and JDK to set up environment in project
+3. Start project by running main method in Application.java class

 ## Running the application
 The project is a standard Maven project.
 To run it from the command line,